-Adaptive Authentication (Risk-Based Authentication), an advanced form of Multi-factor authentication (MFA) is a process of selecting the right authentication factors depending on a user’s risk profile defined and tend to adapt the type of authorization factors.
+Adaptive Authentication (Risk-Based Authentication), an advanced form of Multi-factor authentication (MFA) is a process of selecting the right authentication factors depending on a user’s risk profile defined and tends to adapt the type of authorization factors.
 Adaptive MFA authentication prompts for Multi-Authentication counting on the behavior, device IP, Geo-Location of the user which directly improves security level to the very best.
-Simply stated, the type of authentication methods get adapted based on real-time situations.
-Enabling Adaptive Authentication to any of your enterprise applications/websites lessens the security burden enforcing strong authentication where it's needed the foremost.
+Simply stating, the type of authentication methods get adapted based on real-time situations.
+Enabling Adaptive Multi-factor Authentication to any of your enterprise applications/websites lessens the security burden enforcing strong authentication where it's needed the foremost.
 Adaptive Authentication can be deployed in a way like:

 In Location-based Adaptive MFA restriction, the admin shortlist and configure a list of Geo-locations where they want to allow end-users to either login or deny based on the location set by the admin.
-When a user tries to login with adaptive authentication enabled, his Location Attributes such as (Latitude, Longitude, and Country Code) are verified against the Location list configured by the admin, and based on this user will be either allowed, challenged, or denied.
+When a user tries to login with adaptive authentication enabled, his location attributes such as (Latitude, Longitude, and Country Code) are verified against the Location list configured by the admin, and based on this user will be either allowed, challenged, or denied.

-When you decide to implement Adaptive (Risk-based) Authentication in your organization, you need to define basic login requirements for users or a user group.
+When you decide to implement Adaptive MFA - Risk-based Authentication in your organization, you need to define basic login requirements for users or a user group.
 These requirements may vary user by user based on location, role, and resource value risk.
-Adaptive authentication starts with creating a profile for each user or user group, which includes info around the user's geographical location, registered devices, role, and more.
+Adaptive authentication starts with creating a profile for each user, which includes info around the user's geographical location, registered devices, role, and more.
 Each time a user tries to authenticate, the request is evaluated and assigned a risk score.
 Depending on the risk score, the user may be required to provide additional authentication factors to prove the identity.
 For example, if a user tries to access applications via an unregistered device, they may be prompted to register it.
 If the user logs in from a geographical location other than their office, they may have to answer a security question.
 Adaptive MFA determines the response to requests with different risk scores.
 In any given scenario, the user may be allowed to authenticate, may be prevented from accessing, or may even be challenged to prove his or her identity.